GoogleCloudPlatform/professional-services/examples/dataproc-running-notebooks/README.md

 (Notes: utilize [initialization script](composer_input/initialization_scripts) from this repository for python packages installation and GCS bucket mount)

 Refer to this [GCP tutorial](https://cloud.google.com/dataproc/docs/tutorials/jupyter-notebook) to
-* install the Dataproc Jupyter component on a new cluster
+* Install the Dataproc Jupyter component on a new cluster
-* connect to the Jupyter notebook UI running on the cluster from your local browser using the [Dataproc Component Gateway](https://cloud.google.com/dataproc/docs/concepts/accessing/dataproc-gateways)
+* Connect to the Jupyter notebook UI running on the cluster from your local browser using the [Dataproc Component Gateway](https://cloud.google.com/dataproc/docs/concepts/accessing/dataproc-gateways)

 ## Closing Note
 If you're adapting this example for your own use consider the following:

 * Setting an appropriate input path within your environment (gcs, mounting point for gcsfuse, DAGs folder, etc)
-* Setting more appropriate configurations (DAGs, Dataproc cluster, init_script, etc)
+* Setting more appropriate configurations (DAGs, Dataproc cluster, init_script for additional python packages, etc)

 ## Contributors
 * Kristin Kim (Google)